The Nest Home Report is a monthly email that summarizes your energy use, safety events, and more for the Nest products in your home.

 Nest Cam Quarterly

-If you have a Nest camera or Nest Hello, you’ll get a quarterly summary with tips and information about how to get the most out of your cameras and Google Nest Aware.
+If you have a Nest camera or doorbell, you should get a quarterly summary with tips and information about how to get the most out of your cameras and Nest Aware.